amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

 - When we install kubernetes on a system, we are actually installing a number of components such as an

-  - API Server
+  - `API Server`
-  - ETCD Service
+  - `ETCD Service`
-  - Kubelet service
+  - `Kubelet service`
-  - Virtual Network
+  - `Virtual Network`
-  - Container Runtime
+  - `Container Runtime`
-  - Controllers
+  - `Controllers`
-  - Schedulers
+  - `Schedulers`

 - API Server:

   - The API Server acts as the Front-end of Kubernetes Service.

   - It is the entry point into the Kubernetes Cluster.
+It's like a Cluster Gateway.

   - The Users, Management Devices, CLI all talk to the API Server to interact with Kubernetes Cluster.

+  - It also acts a GateKeeper for authentication and authorization.

 - ETCD Key-Value Store:

   - ETCD is a distributed reliable key-value store used by Kubernetes to store all data used to manage the cluster.

+  - It is also called the `Brain` of Kubernetes.
+Every change in the cluster is stored in ETCD.
+The Scheduler, Controller Manager, API Server all read and write data from ETCD.

+  - >[!NOTE]
+    >Application data is not stored in `etcd`, it's stored somewhere else.

   - Think of this way when we have multiple nodes and multiple masters in our cluster, ETCD stores all that information on all the nodes in the cluster in a distributed manner.